 The first step to entering the following programs is to take part in an assessment process, which includes taking the college's free placement test and meeting with Advising and Counseling Services staff.
-You may need to complete pre-program courses.
+You may need to complete program entry requirements.
 Then your advisor will help you develop an individualized program of study, which may include one or more of the following:

 MTH020 Basic Mathematics 4

-RD090 College Textbook Reading
+RD090 College Textbook Reading 3

-WR115 Introduction to Composition 4

-or

-WR060 Introduction to Technical Writing 1 3
+WR090 Fundamentals of Writing 4

-If you have questions about the requirements, contact Counseling and Career Services at 503.399.5120 or 503.399.6077.
-Failure to be assessed may delay your entry into program classes.
+If you have questions about the program requirements, contact the Early Childhood Education program at 503.399.6076 or e-mail pam.ditterick@chemeketa.edu.